karlgluck/tcltools/README.md

 lprocess $list function_name
 ```

 A new list is built from the returned values of the code.
-Values are concatenated to the list being returned, so a return value of {} will add nothing to the output and effectively act as a filter.
+Values are concatenated to the list being returned, so a return value of `{}` will add nothing to the output and can be used to build a filter.

 [linterleave](./1.0/src/lists.tcl)
 ----------------------------------